 - 1. It’s also brilliant, inspiring, funny, and (in the end) touching.
 Two thumbs up.

 - 2. This is a gross simplification, and probably Spiral Dynamics geeks would object that I’m distorting their story out of recognition.
+For one thing, there are many more than three worldviews in the system.

 - 3. I wrote about that on this page on Approaching Aro.